hbai521/Calcium_Imaging/README.md

 ### 4. Apply Spot Filters

-- Use 'Set filters on spots' to remove irrelevant signals
+- Use `Set filters on spots` to remove irrelevant signals

-- Filter by 'X/Y position' to isolate Neuron 0.
+- Filter by `X/Y position` to isolate Neuron 0.

-- Use 'Preview' to ensure only the correct neuron is selected.<br>
+- Use `Preview` to ensure only the correct neuron is selected.<br>

 ![](git_images/image_20.png)<br>

-- Select 'Simple LAP tracker' with following settings.<br>
+- Select `Simple LAP tracker` with following settings.<br>

 ![](git_images/image_21.png)<br>